Iran's leader says rioters 'must be put in their place' as protest death toll reaches at least 10

 The protests, have become the biggest in Iran since 2022, when the death of 22-year-old Mahsa Amini in police custody triggered nationwide demonstrations.
 However, the protests have yet to be as widespread and intense as those surrounding the death of Amini, who was detained over not wearing her hijab, or headscarf, to the liking of authorities.

-Speaking to an audience in Tehran, state television aired remarks by Khamenei that sought to separate the concerns of protesting Iranians upset about the rial's collapse to “rioters.”
+State television aired remarks by Khamenei to an audience in Tehran that sought to separate the concerns of protesting Iranians upset about the rial's collapse from “rioters.”

 “We talk to protesters, the officials must talk to them,” Khamenei said.
 “But there is no benefit to talking to rioters.
 Rioters must be put in their place.”